-I’m torn between wanting to tell my ex about why I dumped him.
-I think it would help me have a sense of peace or something… but should I?
+I’m torn about wanting to tell my ex about why I dumped him.
+I think it would help me have a sense of peace or something … but should I?

 This is one of the most interesting and common questions I’ve been asked.
 And, like many questions, the answer is pretty simple and straightforward, although it depends on the circumstances and your motive.